What to Expect When Dog Sledding in Alaska | Tips from Local Guides

 Do sled dogs get tired?

-Yes, of course, they do.
-Sled dogs are endurance athletes, but like all animals, they do get tired.
+Yes — they’re endurance athletes, not machines.
+Sled dogs, like all animals, do get tired.
 It's important to set a steady pace for the teams of sled dogs so they don't overdo it.
 This is why, when you go dog sledding, there will always be a guide in the front, to set the pace for the group.

 If you take a longer trip, such as a multi-day hut-to-hut tour, we take rest breaks and the dogs get meat snacks and dog food to stay fueled.
-The dogs get to sleep 10-12 hours each night and we set a steady trotting pace for the whole trip so they can jog comfortably for 4-6 hours each day.
+Our teams trot comfortably for 4–6 hours per day and sleep 10–12 hours each night.

 How long can sled dogs go without stopping?